BU-CLOUD-S20/A-Bare-Metal-Marketplace/README.md

 ## A-Bare-Metal-Marketplace Project Description

-#Context:
+### Context:
 - Many hosts do not use cloud servers due to multiple constraints including security, privacy, or a need for specific hardware.
-Hosts often rent space in a computing center for their servers.
+Hosts often rent space in a data center for their servers.

-#Bare-Metal Marketplace:
+### Bare-Metal Marketplace:
 - In order to allow for scalability or temporarily increased resources and the opposite- productive use of unnecessary resources, a marketplace to buy and sell time on bare-metal nodes where a renter can use nodes for any purpose.

-#Project Goal:
+### Project Goal:
 - Implementing an auction system in order to facilitate the fair economics of the bare-metal marketplace system.

-#Reach Goals:
+### Reach Goals:
 - Adding a system for filtering based on resource
 - Autobuy systems for HPC and temporary scaling purposes based on various criteria including cost per resource
 - An enhanced UI